KyleRessLiere/MSCS710-Process-Monitor/backend/SQLITE.md

 ## How To Use

-From terminal:
-'cd backend/sqlite/' && 'python3 main.py'
+Start Flask server and create/verify SQLite DB from terminal: 'python3 app.py'